Gravitational Causality and the Self-Stress of Photons: Conclusions

 \section{Conclusions}

 Causality is a fundamental concept in classical as well as in quantum physics in flat spacetime, and it is at the core of relativistic QFT.
-Its implications ---its precise incarnation--- are however presently not fully understood in gravity, once quantum effects are taken into account in a curved spacetime.
-Even in the controlled context of AdS-CFT, for example, it is still not completely clear whether it is the dynamical light-cone in the bulk or the one on the boundary that determines the causality condition, see e.g.\cite{McGough:2016lol}.
+Its implications ---its precise incarnation--- are however presently not fully understood in dynamical gravity, once quantum matter effects are taken into account or even when spacetime is itself subject to quantum fluctuations.

 In this work we have studied causality in gravity to the first post-Minkowskian order around flat spacetime, focusing on the leading quantum effects in a gauge theory.
 We have in particular contrasted two notions of causality ---``asymptotic'' and ``bulk'' causality--- in a gauge theory where both are respected in the classical limit, but differ quantum mechanically.